Designing Fireproof Systems

 The capacity to recover without collapse.

-Organizational structure that protects the leader’s coherence rather than narrowing him/her into survival physiology.
+It looks like organizational and personal structures that protect coherence rather than narrowing leaders into survival physiology.

 It looks like boundaries that hold under high stakes, not as defiance, but as intelligent load management.